Ignite Change for our Clients: Contact Your Elected Officials

 (202) 224-4744 (Washington DC office)

 Write to Senator Menendez: https://www.menendez.senate.gov/contact/email

-As your constituent and a volunteer at the Interfaith Food Pantry of the Oranges (IFPO), I urge you to extend the enhanced Child Tax Credit (CTC) that prevented millions of families from slipping into poverty in 2021.
+As your constituent and a volunteer at the Interfaith Food Pantry of the Oranges (IFPO), I urge you to strengthen SNAP benefit adequacy and equitable access through the 2023 Farm Bill.

 [your name and town]